 Ellsworth is also home to the South Dakota Air and Space Museum, a free museum with military planes of all kinds on display outside, and exhibits inside like missiles, cockpit simulations, and helicopters.
 More interesting, though, is the $7 bus tour onto the base itself, centered around a visit to the base’s Minuteman missile silo.

-If you’re on the lam, you’ll want to avoid this tour: you must present a driver’s licence or passport to get onto the base, and all are run through NCIC and who knows what else.
+If you’re on the lam, you’ll want to avoid this tour: it’s a military base, so you must present a driver’s licence or passport to get in, and all are run through NCIC and who knows what else.
 While we wait for this process, our guide tells us of people who have been removed from the bus at this point because there were warrants for their arrest.
 Since the guards are military and can’t arrest civilians, if this becomes necessary the entire tour has to sit and wait for the local police to come, so he was probably preparing us for a wait should this happen.

 The missile silo on the base was a training facility that never actually had the ability to launch a missile, so it didn’t need to be destroyed under the terms of the START treaty.
 It is also equipped with stairs, which wouldn’t be present at a real silo, making access by larger tour groups practical.